codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## Full runtime environment specification

-The following section contains an explanation of runtime environment specification and possible options to modify it.
+The following section describes the runtime environment specification and possible options to modify it.
 Notice that there are additional and hidden fields that are autogenerated by Codefresh that complete a full runtime spec.
-You can't directly see or edit them (unless you run your own [Codefresh On-Premises Installation]({{site.baseurl}}/docs/administration/codefresh-on-prem/) )
+You can view and edit these fields only for [Codefresh On-Premises Installation]({{site.baseurl}}/docs/administration/codefresh-on-prem/)).

+### Modify runtime
-To get a list of all available runtimes execute:
+1. Get a list of all available runtimes:
 ```shell
 codefresh get runtime-environments
 #or
 codefresh get re
 ```

-Choose the runtime that you want to inspect or modify and get its yaml/json representation:
+1. Choose the runtime you want to inspect or modify, and get its yaml/json representation:
 ```shell
 codefresh get re my-eks-cluster/codefresh -o yaml > runtime.yaml
 #or
 codefresh get re my-eks-cluster/codefresh -o json > runtime.json
 ```

-Update your runtime environment with the [patch command](https://codefresh-io.github.io/cli/operate-on-resources/patch/):
+1. Update your runtime environment with the [patch command](https://codefresh-io.github.io/cli/operate-on-resources/patch/){:target="\_blank"}:
 ```shell
 codefresh patch re my-eks-cluster/codefresh -f runtime.yaml
 ```

-Below is the example for the default and basic runtime spec after you've installed the Runner:
+Below is an example of the default and basic runtime spec after you've installed the Runner:

 {% highlight yaml %}
 {% raw %}